-While the 2016 housing market predictions seem disconcerting for those wanting to break into home ownership, in reality, there are many benefits of renting.
+While there may be a lot standing in the way of renters who are wanting to break into homeownership, in reality, there are many benefits of renting.
 In fact, renting is the preferred housing choice for those who value the flexibility and affordability associated with deferred ownership and maintenance.

 Realtor.com offers a rent vs. buy calculator that helps you calculate the net cost of buying a home versus the cost of renting over time.
 Depending on the type of home you want and the location, Realtor.com notes that buying becomes cheaper than renting after 9 years.
 This calculator, and other ones found on Zillow or NY TIMES, factor in net costs over time to include taxes, maintenance, insurance, renovations, and closing costs.
 With all these monetary factors that go into the rent vs. buy equation, we see that renting does become less expensive in the long run.